orris27/computer_science_notes/papers/Generating Sequences With Recurrent Neural Networks.md

 ### Sampling

 + weighted sum of `M` distributions
-+ randomly choose one of distribution based on their weights
++ randomly choose one of distribution based on their weights.
+In this case, `w` defines the probability of choosing one of them